All on 4 in Mexico

 Always ask your dentist how to take the best care of your prosthesis.

-What material options do I have for an All-on-4 in Mexico?
+What material options do I have for an All on 4 in Mexico?

 There are many different types of materials on the market.
 Different doctors work with different brands and materials.
 It is a good idea to ask your dentist for their top choice regarding brands and inquire more about it.
+At SOTA Dental we use 4 primary materials:

-• Acrylic – $
+Acrylic – $

 • Pros: Easily repairable, affordable, and upgradable.